Bed bugs and ticks both are parasites; they depend on their hosts for survival.

 Bed bugs are smart; they know that you can pick them off so that they only feed for a limited time and go back to their hidden areas.

-Bed bugs related to insect class, so their nesting habits and behavior are different than ticks.
+Bed bugs are related to insect class, so their nesting habits and behavior are different than ticks.

 You should find bed bugs in the bed, mattresses, cracks, and sleeping areas.
 Even you can see them on window sills, underpainting frames, and couches.